AndreyNesterenko2020/QuizEngine/README.md

 Look at an example at `test/test.html` if you need a working example!
 Keep in mind - do not use question marks in the question names!
+Also - the times on github releases for
+QuizEngine are not exact.
+To see the time of a release, see when the file quiz_v1.0.0.html was last modified.